bluluke/katas/README.md

 ## Javascript Function Descriptions:

+spaceBeforeHum:  returns an input string using camel case with a space before each hump.

 maxSequence: returns subsequence with highest sum from array of integers.

 likes: returns appropriate message describng who likes something, which is dependent on input array of string names.